-Transaction No. Description Estimated Value (RM) 1 Acquisition of stationery 500,000 2 Provision accounting services of and secretarial, registration 2,500,000

-Transaction No. Description Estimated Value (RM) 3 Receipt of insurance services/products 4,000,000 Total 7,000,000
+Transaction No. Description Estimated Value (RM) 1 Acquisition of stationery 500,000 2 Provision of secretarial, accounting and registration services 2,500,000 3 Receipt of insurance services/products 4,000,000 Total 7,000,000

 (a) For the purpose of determining whether the Actual Value of the RRPTs entered into by A Bhd with Mr. X exceeds the Estimated Value, can A Bhd use the aggregated Estimated Value for Transactions 1, 2 and 3 and compare it to the aggregated Actual Value for the 3 transactions?